 THE FIRE PROBLEM

-1,400 injuries each year.
+each year.
 Arcing faults are one of the major causes of these fires.
-When unwanted arcing occurs, it
+When unwanted arcing occurs, it generates high

-in doors or under furniture, furniture pushed against plugs in an outlet, natural aging, and cord exposure to heat
+under furniture, furniture pushed against plugs in an outlet, natural aging, and cord exposure to heat vents and sunlight.

 HOW THE AFCI WORKS

-conditions that produce erratic current flow.
+produce erratic current flow.
 An AFCI is selective so that normal arcs do not cause it to trip.
-The AFCI
+The AFCI circuitry continuously

-arc may cause ignition prior to detection and circuit interruption by the AFCI.
+cases, the initial arc may cause ignition prior to detection and circuit interruption by the AFCI.
 The AFCI circuit breaker serves a

 dual purpose – not only will it shut off electricity in the event of an “arcing fault”, but it will also trip when a short circuit or an

 overload occurs.
-The AFCI circuit breaker provides protection for the branch circuit wiring and limited protection
+The AFCI circuit breaker provides protection for the branch circuit wiring and limited protection for power

 WHERE AFCIs SHOULD BE USED